Eighty Years' War, 1599–1609: Aftermath

-Following Spinola's expensive campaign and the naval defeat at Gibraltar, Philip III announced a suspension of payments on 9 November 1607 and the Spanish state went into bankruptcy.
-The balance of power had led to a balance of exhaustion.
-After decades of war, both sides were finally prepared to open negotiations and thus began preparations for a truce.
+Following Spinola's costly campaign and the naval defeat at Gibraltar, Philip III announced a suspension of payments on 9 November 1607, and the Spanish state went into bankruptcy.
+The resulting balance of power led to a balance of exhaustion.
+After decades of war, both sides were finally prepared to open negotiations, and preparations for a truce began.

 The strategic result of the Spanish gains of 1605–06 was that the Twenthe and Zutphen quarters were to remain a kind of No man's land until 1633, during which they were forced to pay tribute to the Spanish forces that often roamed there at will.
 Nevertheless, in Spain the truce was seen as a major humiliation.
 The truce brought benefits to the Dutch, while Spain saw little, if any, tangible benefit.
 Not only did the truce bring a virtual recognition of Dutch independence, but also the closure of the river Scheldt to traffic in and out of Antwerp, and the acceptance of Dutch commercial operations in the Spanish and Portuguese colonial maritime lanes.

 Both sides now embarked on an intensification of the fortress-building spree that had begun in the mid-1590s, enveloping the Republic in a double belt of fortresses on its outer borders (an outer Spanish and an inner Dutch belt).
 This belt ran from Emden in the northeast via Bourtange, Coevorden, Zwolle, the line of the IJssel, with Deventer and Zutphen; to Arnhem and Nijmegen, and then west, along the Meuse to Grave, Heusden and Geertruidenberg; and finally south along the line through Bergen op Zoom to Lillo, north of Antwerp, and west again to the coast at Cadzand via Sluys.
 The Dutch fortresses, mostly outside the provinces of the Union of Utrecht proper, were garrisoned with mercenary troops that, though paid for the account of individual provinces, were under federal command since 1594.
 The Dutch Staatse leger (States Army) had therefore become a truly federal army, consisting mostly of Scottish, English, German and Swiss mercenaries, but commanded by a Dutch officer corps.
 This standing army almost trebled in size to 50,000 between 1588 and 1607.